Section 508 rules for application designers

-Provide a descriptive ALT tag for graphics and images such as icons
+Provide a descriptive alt attribute for graphics and images such as icons

-In the following example, an ALT tag provides a description of the graphic that can be read by a screen reader.
+In the following example, an alt attribute provides a description of the graphic that can be read by a screen reader.

-If an image is not meaningful to users with visual impairments (for example, an image for aesthetic purposes only), the ALT tag must have a null attribute (ALT=" ").
+If an image is not meaningful to users with visual impairments (for example, an image for aesthetic purposes only), the alt attribute must have a null value (alt="").

-You can add ALT text to images and graphics in BMC Remedy Developer Studio.
+You can add alt text to images and graphics in Remedy Developer Studio.
 For No Vision Web users, expand boxes and menu images have title text dynamically associated with them.
-As users tab through the fields on a form, they will know that an expand box or menu is associated with the field.
+As users tab through the fields on a form, they know that an expand box or a menu is associated with the field.

 Expand boxes and menu images are read on the Windows client when a field is tabbed into, and users can access them with shortcut keys.

 Do not use images with text to convey information

 No Vision users do not hear text on images.